-OTS210 Occupational Therapy for Adults with Physical Disabilities and disability on occupational performance and participation.
+OTS210 Occupational Therapy for Adults with Physical Disabilities

+OTS210 provides students the opportunity to explore and understand occupational therapy practice relative to physical disabilities.
+Students will examine the adult clinical conditions and the impact of health, disease, injury, and disability on occupational performance and participation.
 Emphasis will be placed on the life cycle issues and occupations, intervention techniques, service delivery systems and policies relevant to adults with physical disabilities.
 Quality of life is presented as an integral concept.
 OTS210 involves integrated lab experiences which provide students opportunities to learn, practice, and demonstrate clinical skills.
 Prerequisites: BIO214, COM104, OTS105, OTS107, OTS109, PSY215; Co-requisites: HUM elective, OTS201, OTS 209, OTS216, SOC101.